Dr Adam Strickson

 Developing theatre and performance from contemporary life stories.

-MA Writing for Performance and Publication (Writing for Stage and Screen, Individual Project, Research Project)
+MA Writing for Performance and Publication (Writing for Theatre and Radio, Individual Project, Research Project)

-BA courses (3rd year Dissertation, 2nd year Collaborative Performance Project, Stage Management, Contemporary Issues in the Cultural Industries)
+BA courses (3rd year Dissertation, 2nd year Collaborative Performance Project, Contemporary Issues in the Cultural Industries and managing Stage Management module)

 Research Centres & Groups

-Studying for an AHRC funded practice-based collaborative part-time PhD,with the School of PCI, School of Music and Opera North: ‘Adaptation and libretto in collaboration with the composer.’
+My PhD, completed in August 2014, was an AHRC funded practice-based collaborative part-time PhD,with the School of PCI, School of Music and Opera North: ‘Adaptation and libretto in collaboration with the composer.’
 The PhD focuses on finding suitable forms from Japanese theatre and film for the depiction of extreme contemporary events and their aftermath, like Civil War and terrorist atrocities.
-(Completion planned for May 2013)

 Current work and pending publications